 No matter the size and type of restaurant you have, you’ll need to have ample space to make sure your food can be properly stored, prepped, cooked, and picked up for service.
-In order to make sure you have enough square footage to do just that, a good rule of thumb is that your kitchen should take up about 30% to 40% of your entire space.
+You’ll also want to go through this restaurant equipment checklist to make sure you have all the tools you’ll need to succeed in the kitchen.
+Once you know what appliances you’ll need, make sure you have enough square footage to fit your amenities.
+A good rule of thumb is that your kitchen should take up about 30% to 40% of your entire space.
 The other 60-70% is for your dining area, restrooms, bar, and waiting area.

 So it’s not the actual of your kitchen that matters, but how much space you have relative to your seating capacity, and how you maximize that space.